itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
-* This release has been tested with WordPress 4.8, contains a security fix related to the REST API, improvements to stability during activation (undesired concurrent activation, caching, multisite) and updates some translations.
+This release has been tested with WordPress 4.9 and contains several fixes for compatibility with PHP 7.2.
-* Important note for updates below Groups 2.2.0: Groups 2.2.0 and above also changes the behaviour for post types that Groups should not handle, if a post type is disabled, related entries will not be protected anymore.
-This is a fundamental change with respect to the previous behavior.
-* Groups 2.x simplifies the way access restrictions are handled.
-* We recommend to always make a FULL BACKUP of your site and database before upgrading.